-an expanded Student Development area.
-In fall of 2015, Central Park welcomed a new
+Student & Enrollment Services area.
+In fall of 2015, the campus welcomed a new 23,500

 to host a ribbon cutting for its newest state-of-the-art facility, the Cary A. Israel Health Sciences Center.

 The only public college in the county, Collin College offers more than 100 degrees